Precepts. A Re-orientation of the Heart

 Aware of the suffering caused by the abuse of intoxicants, I vow to keep a clear mind and to study the roots of my cravings.

-After taking the classical precepts on April 2, our preceptors will also take the Mahayana precepts, as I took at Mt.
+After taking the classical precepts, our preceptors also take the Mahayana precepts, as I took at Mt.
 Baldy Zen Center.
 They are a call to practice the interplay between self and no-self.

 I vow to manifest absolute self without attachment to personal self.